a-ng-d/figma-ui-color-palette/README.md

 - Select a color palette
 ---
 ![Edit lightness scale from the palette](./assets/edit-lightness-scale.gif 'Edit lightness scale from the palette')
+- Edit the palette lightness scale with the multiple stops slider－real time editing
 - Select a knob and use the left and right arrow with your keyboard to shift it with more accuracy (press Alt ⌥ to shift it with a reduced step)
 - In custom mode, select a stop and press Backspace ⌫ to remove it (up to 2 minimum)
 - In custom mode, click on the slider range to add a stop (up to 24 maximum)